CESNET/simplesamlphp-module-authswitcher/README.md

 ]
 ```

+## Enforce MFA per user

+If a user should only use MFA, set `mfaEnforced` user attribute to a non-empty value.
+You can fill this attribute any way you like, for example from LDAP or from database.

+When the attribute is not empty, single factor authentication is not considered.
+Therefore, when an SP requests `SFA` or `PasswordProtectedTransport` specifically, the authentication will fail.

+# Copyright

 © 2017-2022 Pavel Břoušek, Institute of Computer Science, Masaryk University and CESNET, z. s. p. o.
 All rights reserved.